michelleful/code-blog/_posts/2015-09-10-parsing-chinese-with-stanford.markdown

 ---

-I'm doing some natural language processing on (Mandarin) Chinese text right now, using Stanford's NLP tools.
-I had to jump through a few hoops to get it working due to documentation version mismatches, so I'm documenting the steps here.
+I'm doing some natural language processing on (Mandarin) Chinese text right now, using Stanford's NLP tools, and I'm documenting the steps here.
 I'm just calling the tools from the command line, in a Unix environment, so if your use case is different from that, this probably won't help you.